An open Jarvis

 SarmaLink-AI

-Multi-provider AI backend with 14-engine failover.
+Multi-provider AI backend with multi-engine failover.
 OpenAI-compatible proxy, persistent memory, image generation, live web search.
 Now with cross-repo plugin system and Manus integration.

 • · Sub-50ms handoff when an engine returns 5xx or rate-limits